Make an Appointment: [email protected] | 949-257-2759

 • Posttraumatic Stress Disorder (PTSD) symptoms

-• Experiences of love and a desire to work it out with partner/spouse
+• Experiences of love and a desire to work it out with a partner

 • Anxiety, depression, low self-worth, self-esteem, and self-confidence

-• Lack of trust leads to trauma triggers, including when partner/spouse comes home late, suddenly turning off cell phone or computer, having a wandering eye towards another person, and flirtatious behavior.
+• Lack of trust leads to trauma triggers, including when a partner comes home late, suddenly turns off their cell phone or computer, has a wandering eye towards another person, and flirtatious behavior

 • Insomnia, sleep disturbance, and nightmares